The Feast of Saint James, 27/07/25

 A reading from the Acts of the Apostles.

-A reading from the book of Revelation.
+A reading from the second letter of Paul to the Corinthians.

-Hear the gospel of our Lord Jesus Christ according to John.
+Hear the Gospel of our Lord Jesus Christ according to Matthew.

 Reflection